<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=284525548375587&amp;ev=PageView&amp;noscript=1">

 What Regulations Govern Accessory Dwelling Units?

-Local zoning regulations dictate the parameters a homeowner must abide by to build an ADU.
+Local zoning regulations typically dictate the parameters a homeowner must abide by to build an ADU.
 Such laws will include stipulations on the size of the unit, number of bedrooms, parking requirements, and the number of occupants permitted.
 Some jurisdictions have specific guidelines regarding the circumstances when a homeowner can add an ADU, often requiring a special permit.

 couple-building-a-home-SBI-301040862Beyond local regulations, homeowner associations may also have strict policies, likely prohibiting ADUs.
-Before investing any money into an ADU, homeowners or home buyers should closely review all municipal bylaws or ordinances governing ADUs.
+Before investing any money into an ADU, homeowners or home buyers should closely review all state laws, municipal bylaws or ordinances governing ADUs.
 It is equally essential for a homebuyer who purchases a property with an existing ADU to research local building codes before the closing to ensure the unit meets current zoning regulations.
 The current homeowner may have built the secondary dwelling without obtaining the required building permits or follow-up inspections.

 It is also important to note that the accessory dwelling is a permanent part of the property – even if it is detached – meaning you cannot sell it separately from the primary residence.
 As an additional living space, an ADU must comply with all safety and health requirements, including sprinkler systems or smoke detectors, carbon monoxide detectors, and septic systems, which apply to the main house.
 Once again, local ordinances or bylaws will apply.